Pre-Adamite: 900–1700

-Lazslo Toth writing in Politica Hermetica states that "racial theory has as its official birthdate 24 April 1684," when François Bernier distinguished four or five races in an article titled A new division of the Earth, according to the different species or races of men who inhabit it published in the Journal des sçavans.
+In Politica Hermetica, Laszlo Toth wrote that "racial theory has as its official birthdate 24 April 1684," when François Bernier distinguished four or five races in an article titled A new division of the Earth, according to the different species or races of men who inhabit it published in the Journal des sçavans.
 Because of widespread theological opposition to the pre-Adamite theories of his friend La Peyrère, Bernier published his paper anonymously.

 Age of Enlightenment

 During the Age of Enlightenment, pre-Adamism was adopted widely as a challenge to the biblical account of human origins.
 In the 19th century, the idea was welcomed by advocates of white superiority.
 A number of racist interpretive frameworks involving the early chapters of Genesis arose from pre-Adamism.
 Some pre-Adamite theorists held the view that Cain left his family for an inferior tribe described variously as "nonwhite Mongols" or that Cain took a wife from one of the inferior pre-Adamic peoples.